LLNL/RAJA/docs/sphinx/user_guide/tutorial/kernel_exec_pols.rst

 codes, to catch device errors if there are any.

 Lastly, we show the RAJA HIP variants of the kernel, which are semantically identical to the RAJA CUDA variants we just described.

-The RAJA-HIP block-stride loop variant:
+First, the RAJA-HIP block-stride loop variant:

 .. literalinclude:: ../../../../exercises/kernelintro-execpols_solution.cpp
    :start-after: _raja_tensorinit_hip_start
    :end-before: _raja_tensorinit_hip_end
    :language: C++

-and the HIP fixed thread-block size, tiled, direct thread mapping version:
+and then the RAJA-HIP fixed thread-block size, tiled, direct thread mapping
+version:

 .. literalinclude:: ../../../../exercises/kernelintro-execpols_solution.cpp
    :start-after: _raja_tensorinit_hip_tiled_direct_start